Vanz10/Vanz10/README.md

 - 👋 Hi, I’m @Vanz10
 - 👀 I’m interested in ...data science
-- 🌱 I’m currently learning ...Javascript
+- 🌱 I’m currently learning ...php7
 - 💞️ I’m looking to collaborate on ...web design project
 - 📫 How to reach me ...